simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 }
 ```

-`#include` can also be used to include *C* files.
+`#include` can also be used to include other *C* files.
 In fact, you can move a single line to a different file and than compile a program that includes the file on the line you want it to be replaced.

 ```c
 #include <stdio.h>